frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 For a single stage transmission (only two transmission components), `n1` is the size of the driven component for `n2` size of the driving component.

+### Ratio Applications

+An arm mechanism needs very low RPM but a lot of torque to control efficiently, so a large *reduction* of speed might be used to increase torque.
+This depends on the weight and length of the arm, but can be 30:1 up to even 200:1.

+Shooter wheels or intake rollers might need to go faster than the motor's free speed, so an *upduction* might need to be used to increase the speed, while the output torque gets lower as a consequence.
+Upductions typically don't get much higher than 1:2 due to available motors already having a high speed but low torque.
+To visualize, a 1:2 upduction is double the speed and half the torque of the input.

+!!!
+Tip
+    For cases in which you need higher speed and higher torque than what a single motor can provide, add more motors.

 ## Power Transmission Types

 In FRC, the three most common types of power transmissions are gears, chain and sprocket, and belt and pulley.
 Although they all achieve the same end result of changing speed and torque, they each excel in different situations.
 In the following sections you'll be introduced to each of them and how to model them.

+!!!
+Note
+    Gears, sprockets, and pulleys all follow profile standards that specify how big the teeth are.
+This means that the ratio between the number of teeth and diameter of the part is a constant.
+There are different profile standards, but only parts of the same profile can be meshed or used together.

 ### Gear Basics
 Gears are mechanical devices with teeth that mesh with each other to transmit motion or power between rotating shafts.
 They're like wheels with teeth that fit together, allowing them to transfer torque, change speed, and change direction of rotation.